BU-ISCIII/galaxy_virologist_training/exercises/09_viralrecon.md

 Once you have the bed file, you just have to search for "_ivar trim_" in the search bar and select "_ivar trim Trim reads in aligned BAM_".
 Then follow these steps:

 1. Bam file > Select the aligment bam file generated with Bowtie2 for both samples.
-2. BED file with primer sequences and positions > Select the Amplicon bed file.
+2. Source of primer information > Built-in.
+3. Primer scheme name > SARS-CoV-2-ARTICv3
-3. Include reads with no primers > Yes.
+4. Include reads with no primers > Yes.
+5. Require a minimum length for reads to retain them after any trimming? > Yes and provide a custom threshold
-4. Minimum length of read to retain after trimming = 20
+6. Minimum trimmed length threshold = 20

 ![ivar_trim1](images/viralrecon_ivartrim.png)